My first trip to Koa San Road, Bangkok, is the most memorable one of all.

 The floating market

-A few of us decided on the last day in Bangkok that we wanted to see the floating market that had been so widely advertised around the Koa San Road area.
+A few of us decided on our last day in Bangkok that we wanted to see the floating market that had been so widely advertised around the Koa San Road area.
 From what we understood, it was just round the corner.
 Little did we know…….

 The taxi offered a cost of 400 baht return.
 Considering we thought it wasn’t too far away, we considered this a little steep in price, so bartered it down to 200 return.
 Turns out the floating market we were going to was about 1.5/2 hours away!
 This left us in a bit of a predicament.
 I was the only one who didn’t have a flight to catch that evening!
 There were 2 internal flights and one flight to Singapore and only 7 hours between leaving Bangkok in the morning and planes leaving!